ceph/ceph/doc/rbd/rbd-nomad.rst

         ID        Node ID   Task Group    Version  Desired  Status   Created  Modified 38070da7  9ad01c63  mysql-server  0        run      running  6s ago   3s ago

-To check data are actually persistant, you can modify database, purge the job then create it using the same file.
+To check that data are persistent, modify the database, purge the job, then create it using the same file.
+The same RBD image will be used (re-used, really).
-It will reuse the same RBD image.

 .. _ceph-csi: https://github.com/ceph/ceph-csi/
 .. _csi: https://www.nomadproject.io/docs/internals/plugins/csi